Network of the Department of Government Efficiency: Names

-Obfuscation
+Transparency concerns

-While Musk promised "maximal transparency" and Trump revealed the size of DOGE (c.
-100 people), details about its operations were not made public by the administration.
-The structure of DOGE has not been published.
+While a spokesperson for DOGE stated "increasing its transparency was a goal of the White House", some details about its operations were not made public by the administration.
+Some have criticized this, with David Ingram of NBC news describing it as an "opaque and changing organization".
 USDS staffers reported that the DOGE team embedded isolated themselves from the other members of the agency.
 CNN sent Freedom of Information Act (FOIA) requests in February for security clearance records of DOGE members who were granted access to sensitive or classified government data; the response, from an OPM email address, was: "Good luck with that they just got rid of the entire privacy team".
 Sources told CNN that employees from the communications staff and those who handle FOIA requests were also dismissed.

 Administration officials have contested DOGE membership in internal communications, in public, and in courts.
 Amy Gleason argued in group chat she had no control over DOGE members hired by other agencies, nor any responsibility regarding their actions, including firings.
-General Services Administration (GSA) administrator and DOGE member Stephen Ehikian stated "there is no DOGE team at GSA" even though DOGE leadership occupied the sixth floor at GSA protected by security, with IKEA bedroom furniture, a child's play area and washing appliances.
+General Services Administration (GSA) administrator and DOGE affiliate Stephen Ehikian stated "there is no DOGE team at GSA" even though DOGE leadership occupied the sixth floor at GSA protected by security, with IKEA bedroom furniture, a child's play area and washing appliances.
 In a legal case involving the Department of Labor, DOGE lawyers objected to the plaintiffs' meanings of "DOGE employee", "sensitive systems", "access", "records", and "authority", which they deemed "vague and ambiguous"; they restricted the concept of DOGE employee to "individuals who have a formal relationship" with the US DOGE Service.
 In a court case involving the "Fork in the road" mass email, DOGE member Jacob Altik has been presented as an OPM lawyer when trying to shut down the African Development Foundation along with other DOGE members.

 Few DOGE members spoke to the press.
-Musk appeared on Fox News multiple times and spoke to Joe Rogan, but declined challenging interviews.
+Musk appeared on Fox News multiple times and spoke to Joe Rogan, but has been criticized for declining challenging interviews.